How to Build a Tradesmen Website Like HomeAdvisor and Angi

 Advertisements Ad banners on the website to promote the services of registered tradesmen or partners that sell equipment for technicians and materials that can be used for repair.
 Angi and HomeAdvisor generate most of their revenues from advertisements of tradesmen.

-Now let's take a look at Angi and HomeAdvisor's revenue model that brought them billions of dollars.
+Now let's take a look at Angi revenue model that brought them billions of dollars.

 Everybody likes counting other people’s money!
 Let’s do it as well!